Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: Introduction

 Due to space restrictions, it is impossible to consider every sub-area of bilevel optimization in a single paper.
 In this paper, we restrict our attention to the three areas of \emph{network interdiction}, \emph{min-max regret robust optimization} and \emph{two-stage adjustable robust optimization}.
 We choose these areas, since they represent three highly popular sub-areas of bilevel optimization, and since we can showcase a diverse set of techniques in the three different cases, while staying concise at the same time.
 In fact, since there are hundreds of papers in each of these popular areas, it is not possible to give a complete overview.
 We split this literature survey into an overview of the general area, as well as an overview of work specifically on $\Sigma^p_2$- and $\Sigma^p_3$-completeness.

 \paragraph*{General area} In the area of \emph{network interdiction}, one is concerned with the question, which parts of a network are most vulnerable to attack or failure.
 Such questions can be formulated as a min-max problem, and can be imagined as a game between Alice and Bob, where Alice interdicts a limited set of elements from the network in order to disturb Bob's objective.
 Other names for slight variants of the network interdiction problem are the most vital nodes/most vital edges problem and the vertex/edge blocker problem.
 Network interdiction has been considered for a vast amount of standard optimization problems.
-On the one hand, there are many publications on interdiction problems whose nominal problem is in P, for example shortest path \cite{malik1989k,bar1998complexity,DBLP:journals/mst/KhachiyanBBEGRZ08}, matching \cite{DBLP:journals/dam/Zenklusen10a}, minimum spanning tree \cite{DBLP:journals/ipl/LinC93}, or maximum flow \cite{WOOD19931}.
+Among these are problems in P such as shortest path \cite{malik1989k,bar1998complexity,DBLP:journals/mst/KhachiyanBBEGRZ08}, matching \cite{DBLP:journals/dam/Zenklusen10a}, minimum spanning tree \cite{DBLP:journals/ipl/LinC93}, or maximum flow \cite{WOOD19931}.
 These publications show the NP-hardness of the corresponding interdiction problem variant (except \cite{malik1989k} showing that the single most vital arc problem lies in P).
-On the other hand, algorithms for interdiction problems that are NP-complete were developed, for example for vertex covers \cite{DBLP:conf/iwoca/BazganTT10, DBLP:journals/dam/BazganTT11}, independent sets \cite{DBLP:conf/iwoca/BazganTT10, DBLP:journals/dam/BazganTT11,DBLP:journals/gc/BazganBPR15, DBLP:conf/tamc/PaulusmaPR17,DBLP:journals/dam/HoangLW23}, colorings \cite{DBLP:journals/gc/BazganBPR15, DBLP:conf/iscopt/PaulusmaPR16, DBLP:conf/tamc/PaulusmaPR17}, cliques \cite{DBLP:journals/networks/PajouhBP14,DBLP:conf/iscopt/PaulusmaPR16, DBLP:journals/eor/FuriniLMS19, DBLP:journals/anor/Pajouh20}, dominating sets \cite{DBLP:journals/eor/PajouhWBP15}, or 1- and $p$-center \cite{DBLP:conf/cocoa/BazganTV10, DBLP:journals/jco/BazganTV13}, 1- and $p$-median \cite{DBLP:conf/cocoa/BazganTV10, DBLP:journals/jco/BazganTV13}.
+Furthermore, algorithms for interdiction problems that are NP-complete were developed, for example for vertex covers \cite{DBLP:conf/iwoca/BazganTT10, DBLP:journals/dam/BazganTT11}, independent sets \cite{DBLP:conf/iwoca/BazganTT10, DBLP:journals/dam/BazganTT11,DBLP:journals/gc/BazganBPR15, DBLP:conf/tamc/PaulusmaPR17,DBLP:journals/dam/HoangLW23}, colorings \cite{DBLP:journals/gc/BazganBPR15, DBLP:conf/iscopt/PaulusmaPR16, DBLP:conf/tamc/PaulusmaPR17}, cliques \cite{DBLP:journals/networks/PajouhBP14,DBLP:conf/iscopt/PaulusmaPR16, DBLP:journals/eor/FuriniLMS19, DBLP:journals/anor/Pajouh20}, dominating sets \cite{DBLP:journals/eor/PajouhWBP15}, or 1- and $p$-center \cite{DBLP:conf/cocoa/BazganTV10, DBLP:journals/jco/BazganTV13}, 1- and $p$-median \cite{DBLP:conf/cocoa/BazganTV10, DBLP:journals/jco/BazganTV13}.
 Typically, the complexity of these problems is not analyzed beyond NP-hardness.
 A general survey is provided by Smith, Prince and Geunes \cite{smith2013modern}.